This is the first instalment of a brief history of Group 9 Rugby League.

 At the AGM Temora again commented on the “ceaseless chasing of cups” and considered that “competition matches are more desirable than cup matches”.
 On the other side of the argument treasurer Charles Inson from Cootamundra claimed that cup matches “had made football in the south”, while Tumut felt that it was located too distant from other centres for regular competition football.
 The vote was 9 all with the president casting his vote against.
 However some competition football looked liked an inevitability in 1930.

 There was renewed interest in Country Week as a stepping stone for players to represent the State as well as to strive for a place in the Australian team to travel to Britain.
-The trial match process was rigorous and like no other year the Group 9 representatives were keenly anticipated from a most talented tool.
+The trial match process was rigorous and like no other year the Group 9 representatives were keenly anticipated from a most talented pool.
 The final selection was: Bob Boyd (Temora), Reg Maker (Temora), ‘Bluey’ Keyes (Gundagai), ‘Snowy’ Marsh (Tumut), Len Cooper (Barmedman), Eric Weissel (Temora), George Rolfe (Young) (although George Purcell from Coota replaced him at the last minute), Jack Kingston (Cootamundra), Jack James (Cootamundra), ‘Bluey’ Forbutt (Tumut), Charlie Cornwall (Temora), Henry McGuire (Gundagai) and Gordon Hinton (Cootamundra).
 The Group 9 team overwhelmed Group 8 by 37-10.
 Southern Districts then defeated Far North Coast 28-5 but fell to St George 17-8 (for whom Gundagai native ‘Bluey’ Freestone scored two tries).
 Weissel, Kingston and Charlie Cornwall were selected for Country.
 Weissel and Kingston went to England with the Kangaroos, as did Group 9-bred players Bill Brogan, George Treweeke and Cec Fifield.

 At a June meeting the competition versus cup issue resulted in another tied vote the president casting for the status quo, much to the indignation of absent Temora and Young representatives who understood that there was to be a specific meeting exclusively on this matter.
 The next month president Bill Flanagan resigned over the resultant discord.